Clinical law updates

 On these pages I discuss the clinical law on which our nursing and medical staff rely when caring for our patients.

 Mr Robert Wheeler, director, department of clinical law

-Department of clinical law, February 2018
+Department of clinical law, June 2018